Power Plant Water

-- Source water for use on site (e.g. cooling water or boiler water)
+- Treatment of water for use or reuse on site (e.g. cooling water or boiler water)

 - Cooling tower blowdown and boiler blowdown for reuse/recycling

-- Discharged water to comply with environmental regulations
+- Water treatment to comply with environmental discharge regulations

 - Selective removal/recovery of many contaminants